lkhatib/lkhatib.github.io/_pages/cv.md

 behind visuospatial skills and mathematics.
 Work in the lab included:
   * Designed and conducted experiments with adult and children subjects
   * Administered visuospatial and visuomotor assessments
-  * Created spatial vocabulary assessments for children
   * Ran interventions designed to foster visuospatial skills in children
+  * Developed and validated a spatial vocabulary assessment
   * Analyzed study results and prepared manuscripts
   * First authored a meta-analysis investigating the link between visuomotor integration and academic achievement (under review)